bi_etl.database.database_metadata module

 A

-used to access the database; if None, uses the existing bind on thisMetaData
+Connectableused to access the database; if None, uses the existing bind on thisMetaData, if any.Note

 the “bind” argument will be required in SQLAlchemy 2.0.